iterative/dvc.org/content/docs/studio/troubleshooting.md

 ## My models have disappeared even though I did not remove (deprecate) them

-When a project is deleted from the projects dashboard, all its models get automatically removed form the model registry.
+When a project is deleted from the projects dashboard, all its models get automatically removed from the model registry.
 So make sure that the project is not deleted.

 ## Questions or problems with billing and payment